Resources and Training for Educators and Parents

 - Poster: Keys to Cultural Inclusion

-Click here to download our Resource Order Form with detailed explanation about each resource.
+Click here to download our Resource Order Form with photos and a detailed explanation about each resource.
+Simply fill out the fillable PDF form then email it directly to our team at email@example.com.

 - Saying NO to Racism: This session will focus on the impact that racism has on children, their families, communities and society more broadly.
 Participants will be given practical strategies to assist them in effectively addressing racism, and engaging in positive discussions about diversity, with children, families and their colleagues.